TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer comes in only one flavor.

 No configuration is required.
 It can be used out of the box.

+### NSLR
+Check a hash or filename against [NSLR](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/nsrl-download) database, and ensure this is a good known one.

+The analyzer comes in only one flavor.

+#### Requirements
+This analyzer needs you to download the and extract NSRLFile files from [NIST website](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/nsrl-download).

+- Set these files in a folder and configure it in the `nsrl_folder` parameter
+- Add the path for grep command in parameter
+- Alternatively you can import all these data in a postgresql database to improve response speed.
+If so, set the `conn` parameter

+More information on how to set it up and install in [this detailed blog post](https://blog.thehive-project.org).

 ### Onyphe